moxystudio/webpack-isomorphic-compiler-reporter/README.md

 Beautiful reporting for [webpack-isomorphic-compiler](https://github.com/moxystudio/webpack-isomorphic-compiler) compilation events.

 While [webpack-sane-compiler-reporter](https://github.com/moxystudio/webpack-sane-compiler-reporter) works fine with this compiler, the output is incomplete.
-This reporter is specially designed to be used with this compiler.
+This reporter is specially designed to be isomorphic aware.

 <img src="images/output.png" alt="Example output" width="80%">